m-basili/eid-wallet-it-docs/docs/en/credential-issuance-endpoint.rst

       - **Description**
       - **Reference**
     * - **iss**
-      - Thumbprint of the JWK in the ``cnf`` parameter.
+      - REQUIRED.
+Thumbprint of the JWK in the ``cnf`` parameter.
       - :rfc:`9126` and :rfc:`7519`.
     * - **aud**
-      - It MUST be set to the identifier of the Credential Issuer.
+      - REQUIRED.
+It MUST be set to the identifier of the Credential Issuer.
       - :rfc:`9126` and :rfc:`7519`.
-    * - **exp**
-      - UNIX Timestamp with the expiry time of the JWT.
-      - :rfc:`9126` and :rfc:`7519`.
     * - **iat**
-      - UNIX Timestamp with the time of JWT issuance.
+      - REQUIRED.
+UNIX Timestamp with the time of JWT issuance.
       - :rfc:`9126` and :rfc:`7519`.
     * - **jti**
-      - Unique identifier for the DPoP proof JWT.
+      - REQUIRED.
+Unique identifier for the DPoP proof JWT.
 The value SHOULD be set using a *UUID v4* value according to [:rfc:`4122`].
       - [:rfc:`7519`.
 Section 4.1.7].
+    * - **nbf**
+      - OPTIONAL.
+UNIX Timestamp with the start time of validity of the JWT issuance.
+      - :rfc:`9126` and :rfc:`7519`.

 Pushed Authorization Request (PAR) Response ...........................................